reelgirly/Flex-2-15-Haswell-/GUIDE.md

 If all files compiled without errors, open terminal pointing to the folder where all files located and compile them all at once by using "iasl *.dsl"

-Now copy your compiled **AML** files to /EFI/CLOVER/ACPI/patched on your EFI partition.
+Now copy only your **patched AML** files to /EFI/CLOVER/ACPI/patched on your EFI partition.

 You should have there: